 RAM stand for Random Access Memory.
-It provides a much faster alternative to your hard drive, by letting applications save data on it at hyper speed.
-Without it, your computer would be very, very, veeeerry slow.
-However solid state drives may eventually phase out the need for RAM, or at least much of it, but don't bank on it happening in the near future.
+It provides a much faster alternative to your hard drive, by letting applications save data on it at a higher rate of speed.
+Without it, your computer would be very, very, slow.
+Solid state drives may eventually phase out the need for much RAM, but don't bank on it happening in the near future.
 As of today, your system will probably be needing more and more RAM.
-In the following article, I will explain as best as I can what options are available and what you may need depending on your computer use.
-At the very end of the article, there is a paragraph stating roughly what you will need, to do what you want.
+I will explain as best as I can what options are available and what you may need depending on your computer use.

 One of the first things to do before adding or purchasing RAM is to make sure it works with your system.
 If you are buying a system from a popular manufacturer such as Dell, Asus, Apple, Acer or HP, you will most likely not have to worry about this issue.
 The one thing you may have to consider is making sure you have a 64 bit copy of Windows.
 If you do not, no more than 4gb will be usable at any one time.
 The different calibers of Windows 64 bit allow incrementally more RAM, so make sure you know the capability of your OS.
 Issue two can be a hiccup for people who are new to system building or want to upgrade your pre-purchased PC.
 The issue that can arise is how much memory (RAM) your system will support.
 For those building computers, check with your motherboard manufacturer.
 For those with all in one PCs, check with your PC manufacturer for support information.
 Different computers will support different generations (DDR,DDR2,DDR3), and different speeds such as 800mhz, 1333mhz, 1600mhz.
 Those speeds let you know how fast data can flow in and out of your RAM.
 Now on to specific needs and rough estimations of RAM support.